GOP governors balk at being used in ad by Kentucky Democrat

 Hogan registered his disappointment with the ad in a tweet, saying that "campaign ads politicizing the coronavirus response are not constructive."

-And DeWine called for McGrath to "remove my image from her advertising" in a statement to The Hill, which added that McConnell "is focused, as I am, on the crisis and I appreciate his leadership."
+And DeWine called for McGrath to "remove my image from her advertising" in a statement, which added that McConnell "is focused, as I am, on the crisis and I appreciate his leadership."

 McGrath is expected to win the Kentucky Senate Democratic primary in June.